[updated 18 September 2022]

 CERN public facing activities are now under COVID Level 1 which means that:

-- The Microcosm and Universe of Particles exhibitions and CERN shop (at CERN reception) are open.
+- The Universe of Particles exhibition and CERN shop (at CERN reception) are open.

-Groups of 12 visitors and more planning to visit Microcosm are requested to inform visits service in advance given the limited capacity of the exhibition.
+Groups of 12 visitors and more planning to visit Universe of Particles are requested to inform visits service in advance given the limited capacity of the exhibition.

 - Individual guided tours of the Synchrocyclotron and the ATLAS Visitor Centre are available on a daily basis in English and sometimes in French.
 Registration is mandatory, on site and 1 hour in advance only upon availability.

 - Group guided tours are available but COVID-19 measures still applied in some places force us to reduce the offered visit programmes.

 - Public events in the Globe of Science and Innovation are organised on a regular basis

 Sanitary measures (activity-specific measures are communicated on site)